 Oral conscious sedation involves the use of medication to reach a relaxed state.
 Our team will provide the prescription as well as detailed instructions for when to take it before your appointment is set to begin.
 While patients will not be rendered unconscious, the effect may be strong enough that they don’t remember much about their experience after recovering.
 Please keep in mind when choosing oral conscious sedation that you will need a trusted escort to bring you both to and from Michel Dental for your own safety.

-Nitrous oxide (also regularly referred to as “laughing gas”) is a mild sedative that’s administered through a nasal mask while the patient is in the treatment chair.
+Nitrous oxide in Topeka & Silver Lake (also regularly referred to as “laughing gas”) is a mild sedative that’s administered through a nasal mask while the patient is in the treatment chair.
 It’s safe for children and adults alike, and the positive effects begin after just minutes of exposure.
-Patients may feel lighter or like they’re spinning slowly while still remaining fully conscious; others become very content or even euphoric!
+Patients may feel lighter or like they’re spinning slowly while remaining fully conscious; others become very content or even euphoric!
 Better yet, the effects wear off just as quickly once we’ve removed the mask.
-This means that you don’t have to schedule for any downtime and can return to your regular routine with minimal waiting.
+This means that you don’t have to schedule any downtime and can return to your routine with minimal waiting.

 There are many misconceptions that people tend to have when it comes to common services like sedation dentistry.
 If you feel nervous, anxious, or hold any type of phobia of dental treatments, there’s a good chance that sedatives like nitrous oxide and oral conscious sedation can make a big difference.
 For your convenience, we’ve included a few of the most common questions we hear at the office as well as our detailed answers below.
 If you have other concerns that need addressing, please give our office a call directly.